outde-xyz/website/content/Discussions/2019-06-06_feature-inference.md

 But the way features are used, we completely skip the actual computation step and go immediately to storing the result.
 Without a principled linking theory between features and computation, features can hide incredibly complex computations.
 I think this is a point that's not sufficiently appreciated by linguists.
-In a comment to my previous point, Peter Svenonius says
+In a comment on my previous post, Peter Svenonius says

 > If features are real, then it follows that they are "an explicit part of the representation".